tbv001/ZB2.ViewmodelOffset/README.md

 # Viewmodel Offset

-A [BepInEx](https://github.com/BepInEx/BepInEx) 5 plugin for **Zumbi Blocks 2** that allows you to customize the first-person viewmodel (weapon/arms) position via configurable X, Y, and Z offsets.
+**Viewmodel Offset** is a mod for **Zumbi Blocks 2** that allows you to customize the first-person viewmodel (weapon/arms) position via configurable X, Y, and Z offsets.

 ## Features